Import data from file

 There is a dedicated UI for importing DSV (CSV and TSV) files to the database.
 Click the

-Then select the CSV file where your data is.
+Then select the CSV file where your data is stored.

 You will see the Import dialog window.
 The left-hand panel is for format specification:

-choose the delimiter, whether the first row is the header (the separate format options are
+choose the delimiter, if the first row is the header (the separate format options are

 available for it), and specify if you have quoted values in the file.

 What happens if there are errors in the file?
-Write error records to file option is available.
-The import process will not be interrupted, but all the wrong lines will be recorded into this file.
+A write error records to file option is available.
+The import process will not be interrupted, but all the wrong lines will be recorded in this file.

 DataGrip can edit CSV files as tables.
 Click on Edit As Table in the context menu.